GluuFederation/docs-ce-prod/3.0.2/source/authn-guide/intro.md

 # User Authentication Introduction
 The Gluu Server is very flexible in handling authentication.
 By default, the Gluu Server uses username and password authentication.
-Using the Gluu Server's [interception script infrastructure](../admin-guide/custom-script.md), you can define multiple authentication methods and custom business logic for complex multi-step authentication workflows.
-You can have multiple authentication mechanisms active at the same time--Web or mobile clients can request a certain authentication type by using standard OpenID Connect request parameters.
+However, you can can change the default authentication mechanism to a stronger mechanism, like OTP or U2F.
+You can also support multiple authentication mechanisms at the same time, enabling Web and mobile clients to request a certain authentication type by using standard OpenID Connect request parameters.

+## Authentication Interception Scripts
-Interception scripts allow you to configure authentication processes and customize how they are applied.
+Using the Gluu Server's [interception script infrastructure](../admin-guide/custom-script.md), you can define multiple authentication methods and customize how they are applied.
 Sophisticated authentication logic can implement adaptive authentication.
 For example, you can add extra authentication steps based on contextual information such as fraud scores, location, or browser profiling.
 You can also customize the look and feel of a web authentication: html, css, images and javascript can be externalized and managed by your organization.

 The Gluu Server ships with interception scripts for a number of authentication mechanisms, including: